xieyy46/SingleMod-v1/test/README.md

 # Data
-Test data is a subset of Chlamydomonas DRS data (the whole data can be found in GSE246632).
+Test data (RNA002) is a subset of Chlamydomonas DRS data (the whole data can be found in GSE246632).
+Test data (RNA004) is a subset of HEK293T DRS data.

 # reference
 The Chlamydomonas genome (Chlamydomonas_reinhardtii_v5.5) can be download from: https://ftp.ensemblgenomes.ebi.ac.uk/pub/plants/release-57/fasta/chlamydomonas_reinhardtii/dna .